StarScape/website/notes.md

 * Shooting stars ✔️
 * Make shooting stars move as you scroll
 * Vary color of stars a bit?
-* Get rid of requestAnimationFrame
+* Get rid of requestAnimationFrame ✔️
+* Shift sun/moon/clouds relative to mouse
 * Regen stars on window resize
 * Stars (ahem, the *celestial sphere*, if you will) rotate as you scroll maybe?